lehonghai104/linux-tips/README.md

-# linux-tips
+# Linux tips for beginner

-Linux tips for beginner
+Most of tips base on Ubuntu 18.04